amethyst/bracket-lib/README.md

 > *Bracket-lib* is the primary support library for my book, [Hands-on Rust](https://hands-on-rust.com/).
 Please consider checking out my book.

 Early work has begun on writing a manual.
-You can find it in the `manual` folder.
-It uses `mdbook`.
-Once it's a bit more complete, I'll host it as a website.
+You can find it in the `manual` folder, or [read it online](https://bfnightly.bracketproductions.com/bracket-lib/what_is_it.html).

 ## What happened to RLTK?